A quiet force for care—grounded in compassion, guided by purpose.

 Having personally navigated a back injury that significantly impacted her life, as well as the challenges of heavy, painful periods and fatigue, Carla understands firsthand the complexities of living with chronic pain.
 This insight allows her to connect with clients in a deeply compassionate and supportive way.

-Outside of her clinical work, Carla hosts her own women’s health podcast and is also an accomplished ironwoman.
+Outside of her clinical work, Carla hosts her own women’s health podcast.

 Availability: Carla is currently taking clients via telehealth on Wednesdays and looks forward to supporting you on your health journey.